 Some PCs may have been configured to restrict the users ability to load software, and on these systems the software may not install/run.
 If you are in any doubt about your rights to install/run software, please consult your system administrator before attempting to install.
 If you experience any problems when installing software, contact Thorlabs on +44 (0)1353 654440 and ask for Technical Support.
-DO NOT CONNECT THE STAGE TO YOUR PC YET - 1) Download the software from www.thorlabs.com. - 2) Locate the downloaded setup.exe file and move to a suitable file location. - 3) Double-click the setup.exe file and follow the on-screen instructions.
+DO NOT CONNECT THE CONTROLLER TO YOUR PC YET - 1) Download the software from www.thorlabs.com. - Locate the downloaded setup.exe file and move to a suitable file location. - 3) Double-click the setup.exe file and follow the on-screen instructions.
 3.2 Mechanical Installation 3.2.1 Environmental Conditions

-Operation outside the following environmental limits may adversely affect operator safety.
+This unit is designed for operation within normal operational limits.
+It is not recommended to use this equipment outside the following limits.
 Location Indoor use only Maximum altitude 2000 m Temperature range 5°C to 40°C Maximum Humidity Less than 80% RH (non-condensing) at 31°C To ensure reliable operation the unit should not be exposed to corrosive agents or excessive moisture, heat or dust.
 If the unit has been stored at a low temperature or in an environment of high humidity, it must be allowed to reach ambient conditions before being powered up.
-3.2.2 Mounting Options The T-Cube DC Driver is shipped with a baseplate fitted, ready to be bolted to a breadboard, optical table or similar surface.
+3.2.2 Mounting Options The T-Cube Stepper Driver is shipped with a baseplate fitted, ready to be bolted to a breadboard, optical table or similar surface.
 If desired, the baseplate can be removed and the unit can be stood on rubber feet see Section 3.2.3.
 For multiple cube systems, a USB controller hub (TCH002) is available - see Section 2.2. for further details.
-Full instructions on the fitting and use of the controller hub are contained in handbook ha0146 T-Cube Controller Hub, shipped with the product.
+Full instructions on the fitting and use of the controller hub are contained in handbook ha0146T T-Cube Controller Hub, shipped with the product.